How Much Does it Cost to Open a Small Restaurant? [Small Restaurant Startup Costs]

 6. Restaurant Capital and Business Loans

-There is no guarantee that your restaurant will immediately take off once you’re open, even with restaurant sales seeing a rebound in 2021.
+Your restaurant is not guaranteed to immediately take off once you’re open.
 Seeing success often takes time and patience.
 Your customer base may take a while to start growing, meaning that you should plan for gradual sales growth in the opening phase.

 7. Restaurant Exterior Design